Our Story

 A story of the seasons, soil and the fruit

-Boongarrie Estate's shallow, mineral-rich soils and elevated site in Eden Valley have shaped our approach from the beginning.
-Phil took on the property in 2002 and began restoring the young, struggling vineyard planted four years earlier.
-Sarah joined him in 2003, and in 2006 they acquired the neighbouring olive grove.
-Over two decades of careful management, they've brought the original Shiraz and Cabernet blocks into strong production, while replanting part of the vineyard with Riesling, Grenache, and Gamay.
-The estate remains their home and the heart of our small-batch wines and olive oils.
+Boongarrie Estate’s shallow, mineral-rich soils and elevated site in Eden Valley have shaped our approach from the very beginning.
+Phil took over the property in 2002 and began restoring its young vineyard, planted four years earlier.
+Sarah joined him the following year, and in 2006 they purchased the neighbouring olive grove.
+Over more than two decades of careful stewardship, the original Shiraz and Cabernet blocks have been brought into full production, while sections of the vineyard have been replanted with Riesling, Grenache and Gamay.
+The estate remains our family home and the heart of our small-batch wines and olive oils.

 Sarah Joins the Estate